 - 4. Check the gear reducer oil level.
-Refer to the manufacturer's maintenance manual that was sent with this manual for proper procedure and specifications. - 5.
-Flexible in-feed and discharge connections are recommended for all applications. - 6.
-Connect the proper electric supply to the motor and/or motor controller, following the interwiring diagram sent with this manual.
+See the gear reducer manual for further details on maintenance. - 5.
+Check the chain tension to make sure the chain has been oiled. - 6.
+Flexible in-feed connections are recommended for all applications. - 7.
+Connect the proper electric supply to the motor and/or motor controller.
+Use the interwiring diagram supplied with this manual.
 The AC/DC motor controller (if present) must be grounded to minimize noise to the electronic integrator.
 Refer to the applicable wiring diagram to make all electrical connections between the electronic integrator and the weigh feeder.

-- 7. Remove the ORANGE shipping bolt, which is attached to the load cell.
-This bolt supports the weighbridge during transport and installation.
-Please note that there are two bolts attached to the bottom of each load cell: the orange one is the previously mentioned shipping bolt; the other bolt is the overload bolt.
-DO NOT loosen or tighten this overload bolt-it has been factory set to minimize the possibility of load cell damage resulting from incidental overload. - 8.
-Before starting the machine, make a final check to see that the conveyor belt is free from all tools and foreign objects.
+Remove the ORANGE shipping protector which is attached to the scale and sandwiched between the load cell and the load cell striker bar.
+This shipping protector supports the weigh bridge during transport and installation.
+(See the Figure below)

+9. Before starting the machine, make a final check to see that the conveyor belt is free from all tools and foreign objects.